 Over 11 million people a year come to the Smoky Mountains to see the many breathtaking views and experience the amazing hospitality of the region.
 However, one of the top things that people come to this region for are the many great hiking trails in the Smoky Mountains.
-You might think that winter is too cold to go for a hike, but it’s actually one of the times for hiking in the Smoky Mountains!
+You might think that winter is too cold to go for a hike, but it’s actually one of the times for hiking in Gatlinburg TN and the Smoky Mountains!
 Learn more about the best winter hiking trails in the Smoky Mountains.

 1. Alum Cave Trail

-The Alum Cave Trail is one of the most popular hiking trails in the Smoky Mountains during the winter.
+The Alum Cave Trail is one of the most popular hiking trails in the Smoky Mountains in winter.
 During the warmer months, water is typically seen dripping off the cliff from the bluff above the Alum Cave Trail, however, during the winter, these droplets turn into frozen icicles, providing hikers with a beautiful frozen view.

 The trail begins by crossing Walker Camp Prong and Alum Cave Creek on log bridges, leading hikers through an old-growth hardwood forest.
 The Alum Cave Bluffs are 2.3 miles from the trailhead.
 However, the Alum Cave Trail continues on to below the summit of Mt.
 Le Conte for a total of 5 miles hiked.
 This trail can be a bit difficult because of how long it is and because hikers climb to a height of 1,200 feet.
 The trail is steep and follows the edge of the ridge during some sections of the hike.

 One of the best things to check out on winter hiking trails in the Smoky Mountains are the amazing views of the mountain tops covered in snow.
 During the winter months, the peaks of the Smoky Mountains are typically covered in a layer of snow.
 Andrews Bald provides hikers with amazing mountain views that you will definitely not want to miss out on this winter.